-The Catholic chaplaincy seeks to serve those who are united in Catholic life and worship, those who are attracted to the Catholic faith, and the larger Tufts community.
+The Catholic Chaplaincy seeks to serve those who are united in Catholic life and worship, those who are attracted to the Catholic faith, and the larger Tufts community.
 Foremost among its services is the celebration of the Catholic worship, the Eucharist and other Sacraments, along with preparation for the sacramental life of the Church.
 Pastoral counseling, spiritual direction, retreats, study groups, and prayer groups extend this ministry to the many dimensions of the lives of students and others in the university community.
 Availability and presence for students in times of crisis, personal loss, and other difficulties is a priority of this ministry.
 Outreach in service is encouraged through student involvement in the youth and other ministries of the Catholic parishes in the local community.
 The Catholic Chaplain also welcomes the opportunities to participate in the academic study of religion and exploration of ethical issues on all Tufts campuses.
-Learn more about Catholic Chaplaincy here.
+Learn more about the Catholic Chaplaincy here.

-The Muslim chaplaincy works in partnership with the Muslim Students Association to provide opportunities ofr communal prayer and the celebration of religious rituals and holidays, religious education, fellowship, and pastoral care for Muslim students, faculty, and staff at Tufts.
+The Muslim Chaplaincy works in partnership with the Muslim Students Association to provide opportunities ofr communal prayer and the celebration of religious rituals and holidays, religious education, fellowship, and pastoral care for Muslim students, faculty, and staff at Tufts.
 Retreats, study groups, service opportunities, and interfaith activities support the community in integrating their faith practices into their academic and personal lives on and off campus.
 In times of personal loss or crisis, the Muslim Chaplain serves as a resource to support the Muslim community in counseling and prayers.
 In addition, the Muslim Chaplain is committed to educating the campus at large about Islam and connecting the Muslim community to the rest of the campus through dialogue, social activities, and community service with different religious, ethnic, and cultural groups both on campus and off.
 The Muslim Chaplain welcomes opportunities to educate others about the religious and cultural aspects of Muslim life.
-Learn more about Muslim Chaplaincy here.
+Learn more about the Muslim Chaplaincy here.